max-mapper/blog/posts/tessel-powered-plant-watering-system.md

 Save the above code as a file called `server.js`, plug your Tessel over USB, and run `tessel push server.js` to upload the server onto your Tessel.
 You can run `tessel logs` to view the HTTP server logs while your tessel is connected over USB.

 Once you have the Tessel configured to join your home Wi-Fi (using the `tessel wifi` CLI command) it will then always automatically connect a few seconds after powering up, every time.
 You can put it anywhere in your house, power it over USB, and it will start up it's HTTP server and be accessible over your local network.

+You could definitely use other microcontrollers instead of the Tessel for this.
+I like the Tessel, however, because it is the simplest way to run Node code on hardware, and they also make add-on hardware modules that are easy to use.
+For example, you could use the Raspberry Pi for this project, but it would be more complicated as you would have to configure Linux.
+I just prefer to keep things easy!

 Happy hacking!
 Questions?
 Open an issue [in this repository](https://github.com/maxogden/blog/issues)